QuentinRa/blog.quentinra.dev/programming-languages/web/javascript/libraries/highlight.js/index.md

 **Highlight Code** 🚀

-Once the content to highlight was rendered, you need to call `hljs`:
+Once the content to highlight is rendered, you need to call `hljs`:

 ```xml!
 <script>